-Payment for living expenses is limited to workers involved in a vocational evaluation at least five hours daily for four or more consecutive days, and not receiving temporary disability payments.
+Payment for living expenses is limited to workers involved in an on-the-job vocational evaluation at least-20 hours in a period of seven consecutive days five hours daily for four or more consecutive days, and not receiving temporary disability payments.
 The worker will not be barred from receiving a living expense allowance if the worker is unable to participate five hours daily because of limitations caused by the injury.
-Payment must be based on the worker's temporary total disability rate if the worker's claim were reopened.
+The amount of the allowance is equivalent to the amount that would be paid Payment must be based on the for worker's temporary total disability for the duration of the evaluation rate if the worker's claim were reopened.